Love the taste of coffee but hate the jitters? These natural coffee alternatives are a game changer!

-Why we love it: it’s got that chocolately flavour that some coffee beans do, and of course with a touch of almond milk, this is pure heaven!
+Why we love it: It’s got that chocolate flavour that some coffee beans have.
+And of course, with a touch of almond milk, this is pure heaven!

 Coffig contains only one ingredient: ground, and roasted black Mission figs!
-To make this rich, slightly sweet coffee-like drink, just brew it like regular coffee using half the amount (works in all coffee makers, especially in a French Press).
+To make this rich, slightly sweet coffee-like drink, just brew it like regular coffee using half the amount (works in all coffee makers, especially if you use a French Press).

 This delicious drink tastes so much like actual coffee that most people will never know the difference!
 You brew it like regular coffee, but you don’t use as much, so it’s pretty economical.
-There’s only one rather surprising ingredient in Bueno Coffee – garbanzo beans – but this special edition features a touch of 100% natural pecan oil for a very special, sweetly nutty flavour.
+There’s only one rather surprising ingredient in Bueno Coffee – garbanzo beans.
+If you’re a fan of fancy coffees, they also have a special edition features a touch of 100% natural pecan oil for a very special, sweetly nutty flavour.

-Why we love it: it’s beautifully packed and comes in a variety of flavours, including hazelnut and caramel.
+Why we love it: It’s one of the most beautifully packed natural coffee alternatives, and comes in a variety of flavours, including hazelnut and caramel.

 Teeccino’s satisfying, roasted taste is smoother, richer and creamier than coffee, thanks to the nutritious herbs that provide health benefits in every cup.
 The main secret to this drink’s full flavour?
-Ethically sourced ramón seeds, which boast chocolately/coffee-like notes, and which were brewed into a drink the Mayans loved.
+Ethically sourced ramón seeds, which boast chocolatey/coffee-like notes.
+These used to be brewed into a drink the Mayans loved.

-Why we love it: This has pre-biotic qualities, is 75% organic and comes in several flavours, like almond and vanilla nut.
+Why we love it: This has prebiotic qualities, is 75% organic, and if you like flavoured coffees, the brand offers several, like almond and vanilla nut.

 7. Inka Coffee